Laci1953/HiTech-C-compiler-enhanced/README.md

+# HiTech-C-compiler-enhanced

-# HiTech-C-compiler-enhanced - updated on April 22, 2023
+(updated on April 22, 2023)

 Enhancing the HiTech C compiler for 128KB RAM / 512KB RAM hardware configurations

 The HiTech C Compiler v3.09 is one of the best available C compilers that can be used on 8-bit CP/M 2.2 systems.